 An anti-malarial drug called Chloroquine was said to be a treatment for COVID-19, whereas, till this minute, no actual medication is known to be found that can cure COVID.
 But, the U.S. Food and Drug Administration (FDA) organization submitted a statement to clarify that Chloroquine is not the right choice to pause COVID-19.
-Before you start using a drug, make sure it gets approved by the government.
+Therefore, always check that the government has approved a drug before using it.

 Chloroquine and Hydroxychloroquine are antimalarial drugs.
 It was discovered in 1934.
 They are also helpful in the treatment of lupus and rheumatoid arthritis.
 Hydroxychloroquine has lesser toxic effects than Chloroquine.
 This drug was tested for COVID-19 because of the drug’s antiviral property, which was described in a research article in 2003.

 There are many side effects of this drug.
 The toxic effects are mainly pertaining to heart-related health issues, which might be altered heart rhythm and heart failure.
 It is also known to cause irreversible blindness.
 This drug is strongly not recommended to patients who are suffering from some retinal diseases.
 It is also known to reduce blood glucose levels and decrease blood cells count.
 Physical weakness might also be seen in a few cases.
 Mental health effects such as increased suicidal thoughts, anxiety, and depression might arise.
 The FDA assessed the usage of Chloroquine in COVID patients on July 1, 2020, and it found reports of major heart rhythm difficulties as well as other safety concerns, such as blood and lymph system disorders, renal injuries, and liver problems and failure.